πŸ““GRE General/Writing Guide

 Fix:

 Use named, specific examples: 'The success of the Apollo program demonstrates...' or 'The failure of the Soviet command economy illustrates...'
-Specificity is a signal of intellectual rigor.
+Specificity signals intellectual rigor.

 Fix: